2022 Hall of Fame Inductees

 For his hard work and dedication, Tim has been recognized as a Brother of the Century by AGR and recognized as the Outstanding Adviser award in 2015.
 He was inducted into the Iowa State Greek Hall of Fame in 2018 and received the Iowa State Order of the Knoll-Outstanding Young Alumni Award in 2010.
 Brother Heiller has also received several awards within his local community and the state of Iowa.

 The Hall of Fame is to honor those Alpha Gamma Rho alumni who have made outstanding contributions to the Fraternity and/or outstanding service in their professional work and/or exceptional service to mankind.
-Inductees should be held in high esteem as other AGRs reflect on the Brother’s stature.
+Inductees should be held in high esteem as other AGRs reflect the Brother’s stature.

 Past Hall of Fame Inductees